MyPureCloud/user-provisioning-scripts-js/docs/module2_creating_the_users.md

 # Looking up Genesys Cloud Objects by Logical Name

 So far we have covered the creation of a Genesys Cloud user using the API.
 However, we want to do more then create a user, we also want to add that user to a chat group, assign them a security role and create a WebRTC phone for the user.
-In our csv file, we reference the group, the role, site and phonebase information by a logical name that is understandable to a human being.
+In our csv file, we reference the chat group, the role, site and phonebase information by a logical name that is understandable to a human being.
 However, in Genesys Cloud almost all API interactions involving Genesys Cloud resources are accessed through a GUID.
 GUID (or UUID) is an acronym for 'Globally Unique Identifier' (or 'Universally Unique Identifier').
 It is a 128-bit integer number used to identify resources.
 In Genesys Cloud we use GUID's to provide a unique key for created objects.

 So, if we revisit our `createUser()` function from the `src/provision.js` script you can see that right after we create the user, we add some additional fields to the user object that will be user later on when we have to assign the user to groups and a role and create a WebRTC phone.